My Inspiration…..

 There are also unnamed teachers: the anonymous craftspeople whose mastery of materials I study in museums, the restorers who rescue color from decay, and the everyday people who let me paint them.
 The city streets at dawn, a single hymn in an empty church, the way an old door hinges—these too are names in a long list, less literal but no less formative.

-My gratitude extends to everyone in my family.
-Years of support and inspiration for me as an artist is cumulative: an inheritance of love, temperament, and ethics.
-I have drawn from every one of them, translated all their input, and tried
+Years of support and inspiration for me as an artist are cumulative: an inheritance of love, temperament, and ethics.
+I have drawn from everyone around me, translated all their input, and try to give back one brushstroke at a time.

 Claudia Dionne